-75. Where employers are providing blended training and work experience, it should be made very clear in advance to the claimant how the two elements are to be delivered, so that claimants can be adequately notified of which part of their attendance may attract a sanction, and what that sanction would be, if they do not participate.

-76. JSA claimants on PET of between 16 and 30 hours are not required to be available or actively seeking work (unless aged 18).
+- 71. Where employers are providing blended training and work experience, it should be made very clear in advance to the claimant how the two elements are to be delivered, so that claimants can be adequately notified of which part of their attendance may attract a sanction, and what that sanction would be, if they do not participate. - 72.
+JSA claimants on PET of between 16 and 30 hours are not required to be available or actively seeking work (unless aged 18).
 However, policy intent is for claimants to stay close to the labour market.
 To facilitate this claimants on training of 16-30 hours are required to attend regular interviews with an adviser whilst on the PET during which advisers should encourage them to continue to look for employment.
 They will also need to sign the ES24JPsbwa to ensure their benefit is paid.
 Where the hours and location of the PET make it difficult for the claimant to attend the office, the discussion can take place by telephone.
 Normal sanction rules for not attending an adviser interview apply.
-18 year olds are required to be available and actively seeking work, whether undertaking part-time or full-time training and should attend FJR as normal.

-77. For JSA claimants, retain a copy of the notification letter in the claimant's file.

-- 78. For ESA claimants, record the issue of the letter on the claimant's action plan and save a printed or electronic copy of the notification letter. - 79.
+18 year olds are required to be available and actively seeking work, whether undertaking part-time or full-time training and should attend FJR as normal. - 73.
+For JSA claimants, retain a copy of the notification letter in the claimant's file. - 74.
+For ESA claimants, record the issue of the letter on the claimant's action plan and save a printed or electronic copy of the notification letter. - 75.
 Any subsequent changes or additions to the sbwa must be notified to the claimant by issuing a further clerical notification letter when they occur.
-A copy must be kept on the claimant's file. - 80.
-Consider setting an LMS workflow to remind claimant where they need to go in advance of each element of sbwa. - 81.
-For JSA claimants, reiterate how sanctions would affect them if they do not participate as required in the mandatory elements of sbwa - 82. record referral to sbwa on LMS submitting claimant to an LMS opportunity for each part of the sbwa.
+A copy must be kept on the claimant's file. - 76.
+Consider setting an LMS workflow to remind claimant where they need to go in advance of each element of sbwa. - 77. reiterate how sanctions would affect them if they do not participate as required in the mandatory elements of sbwa

+- 78. record referral to sbwa on LMS submitting claimant to an LMS opportunity for each part of the sbwa.
 Note: claimants should only be referred to sbwa opportunities once they have agreed to attend and are issued with the notification letter.
 Sbwa opportunities should not be used for referral to sbwa open days or other information events.
-LMS opportunities will be: - Ref'd to sbwa Pre-empl Training - Ref'd to sbwa Work Experience Placem't - Ref'd to sbwa G'teed Job Interview - 83.
-Note: some sbwa opportunities may be highlighted as being part of a national employer initiative called "Movement to Work".
-This does not make any difference to how you deal with referrals or processes sbwa is just one of the recruitment tools employers taking part in "Movement to Work" may want to be involved in. - 84.
-Claimants should be submitted to all the elements of the sbwa at the outset provided the full details of these are known.
-This will normally be 3 LMS opportunities as detailed above although there may be occasions where the sbwa has no GJI so the claimant will only be submitted to the PET and WEP opportunity. - 85.
-Claimants not in receipt of JSA or ESA(WRAG) must not be referred through the LMS sbwa opportunities. - 86.
-When referring to the sbwa PET, depending on local arrangements with the provider, either - complete form SL2; or - complete local referral list and send to the provider, ensuring data protection rules are observed.
+LMS opportunities will be:

+- Ref'd to sbwa Pre-empl Training

+- Ref'd to sbwa Work Experience Placem't

+- Ref'd to sbwa G'teed Job Interview

+- 79. Claimants should be submitted to all the elements of the sbwa at the outset provided the full details of these are known.
+This will normally be 3 LMS opportunities as detailed above although there may be occasions where the sbwa has no GJI so the claimant will only be submitted to the PET and WEP opportunity.

+- 80. Claimants not in receipt of JSA or ESA (WRAG) must not be referred through the LMS sbwa opportunities.

+- 81. When referring to the sbwa PET, depending on local arrangements with the provider, either

+- complete form SL2; or

+- complete local referral list

+and send to the provider, ensuring data protection rules are observed.
 The single point of contact (SPOC)or sbwa co-ordinator may complete this stage - check your local arrangements.